-When talking about marketing and personalization, we all know it is table stakes to know your clients very well.
+When discussing marketing and personalization, we all know it is table stakes to know your clients well.
 After all, if you don't know them, how will you serve them the best way possible?

-Let's say you work for a financial service company.
+Let's say you work for a financial services company.
 How will you know what services the customer is interested in?
-Is it worth focusing on publicizing investment products if they are interested in a no yearly fee credit card?
+Is it worth focusing on publicizing investment products if they are interested in a no-annual-fee credit card?

-Although thousands of platforms promise to help brands understand their clients (what they buy, how often they access the website, what their interests are, etc.), the technical data world can be pretty imprecise at an individual level.
+Thousands of platforms promise to help brands to fully understand their clients — what they buy, how often they access the website, what their interests are, etc. However, the technical data world can be pretty imprecise at an individual level.
 There is plenty of fake information on individual customers.

-Understanding each customer as a unique person is essential so that brands know exactly which users their media campaigns lead to the site.
+Understanding each customer as unique is essential so that brands know which users their media campaigns draw into their websites.
 That is impossible if you can't recognize the same person interacting with various devices.

-Stop for a minute and ask yourself: how many devices do you or your family use every day?
-In 2021, a research study by Deloitte collected data stating that the average U.S. household has 25 connected devices – more than double the 11 that the average household had in 2019.
+Take a minute and ask yourself: how many devices do you or your family use daily?
+In 2021, a research study by Deloitte collected data stating that the average US household has 25 connected devices – more than double the 11 that the average household had in 2019.

-The way your technology partners approach identity resolution makes a significant impact on all your marketing decisions.
-For that reason, we need to understand the concepts linked to it very well.
+How your technology partners approach identity resolution significantly impacts all your marketing decisions.
+For that reason, we need to better understand the concepts linked to it.

-An individual's identity includes offline identifiers, such as name, address, phone numbers, and online ones, such as email addresses, cookies, ad IDs, etc. Identity resolution may look complex, but the failure to understand how it works can result in decision-making based on false information.
+An individual's identity includes offline identifiers — such as name, address, and phone numbers — and online ones — such as email addresses, cookies, device IDs, etc. Identity resolution may look complex, but failure to understand how it works can result in decisions based on false information.

 Identity resolution makes it possible to connect the dots between these identifiers more precisely.
 This is scalable and compatible with specific privacy policies for producing a stable and consistent view of your customer.
-Knowing what the right questions are on the approach a technological partner uses for identity resolution is essential to be confident that your methods will increase your ROI.
+Knowing the right questions regarding the approach a technological partner uses for identity resolution is essential to ensure your methods will increase your ROI.

-Next, we'll discuss how identity resolution works and the different approaches in the market.
+Next, we'll discuss how identity resolution works and the different market approaches.

 There are two approaches to identity resolution: deterministic and probabilistic.
 These terms tend to imply value judgments, yet no characterization is precise.

-For example, deterministic data can be an email address related to a cookie or an ad ID.
-On the contrary, you can use probabilistic data for making inferences based on all the behavioral signs and interactions of customers.
+Deterministic data can be an email address related to a cookie or a device ID.
+Probabilistic data helps make inferences based on your customer's behavioral signs and interactions.

 The deterministic approach evaluates an explicit link among identifiers, while the probabilistic method shows how implicitly strong that connection is.
 It is essential to assess three factors when using identity resolution:

-- Precision: it is critical to use only precise links to guarantee that the resolution always connects identifiers truly from the same person
+- Precision: the importance of using only precise links to ensure that the resolution always connects identifiers that belong to the same person

-- Wealth: focus on the complexity of understanding the customers' profiles, addressing digital and offline channels, devices, demographic data, etc
+- Wealth: the complexity of understanding the customers' profiles, across digital and offline channels, devices, demographics, etc

-- Scale: look at the amount of data and the possibility of capturing more links on the customer and create the largest possible target public.
+- Scale: the amount of data and the possibility of capturing more links on the customer and creating the largest possible target public.

-The deterministic and probabilistic methods both have their advantages and disadvantages when seeking these objectives for actual overall identity resolution.
+Both deterministic and probabilistic methods have advantages and disadvantages when seeking these objectives for actual overall identity resolution.

 The deterministic method helps create a single customer profile from two directly linked identifiers.
-That is possible, for example, when a user logs in to a site using an email address on a computer and later purchases from the same website from their smartphone.
-Then, the two identities (one from the computer and the other from the smartphone) will be linked through email, and the profile will contain information from both devices.
+That is possible, for example, when a user logs in to a site using an email address on a computer and later purchases on the same website from their smartphone.
+Then, the two identities — one from the computer and the other from the smartphone — will be linked through email, and the user profile will contain information from both devices.

-Although the deterministic approach is genuinely omnichannel, it connects identifiers from the digital and offline worlds.
-It can be problematic as it is common to share accounts among relatives and friends for specific subjects.
-When you share your Netflix password, or a friend uses your computer to check their email, you can have incorrect links.
-Besides that, due to its nature, deterministic data are limited in quantity (as there is a small and finite number of explicit connections), interfering with the model's scalability.
+Although the deterministic approach is genuinely omnichannel, as it connects identifiers from the digital and offline worlds, it can be problematic, as users usually share certain app accounts among relatives and friends.
+When a user shares a Netflix password or their computer with a friend for them to check their emails, we can have incorrect links.
+Besides that, due to its nature, deterministic data are limited in quantity — as there is a small and finite number of explicit connections — thus interfering with the model's scalability.

-On the other hand, the probabilistic approach analyzes several signs for discovering which identifiers can be highly dependably linked.
-For example, suppose the same ID from a desktop ad and cookie visit a site from a residential IP address several nights per week.
-In that case, the probabilistic methods define that all these signs belong to the same family.
+On the other hand, the probabilistic approach analyzes various signs to find out which identifiers can be linked with high reliability.
+As an example, suppose the same device ID and desktop cookie visits a website from a home IP address, several nights a week.
+In that case, the probabilistic methods would conclude that all these signs belong to the same family.

-Additionally, suppose two devices share the same data frequently (a computer and a smartphone, for example).
-In that case, both are connected simultaneously to various IP addresses, such as at home, at work, or at an airport, so we can assume that the devices belong to the same person.
+Additionally, suppose we have a scenario where two devices — a computer and a smartphone — share the same data frequently.
+In that case, if both are connected simultaneously to various IP addresses — at home, at work, at an airport, etc — we can assume that these two devices belong to the same person.

-For the hybrid method to succeed, marketing professionals need to apply deterministic approach results as a source for probabilistic approaches to evaluate which connections are relevant.
-In other words, you can't just match deterministic data with probabilistic data after creating both by separate methods.
-It would be like adding yeast to a piece of baked bread and waiting for it to continue rising.
+For the hybrid method to succeed, marketing professionals need to apply deterministic approach results as a source for probabilistic approaches, so they can evaluate which connections are relevant.
+In other words, you can't just match deterministic data with probabilistic data after creating both by different methods.
+It would be like adding yeast to a piece of baked bread and expecting it to keep rising.

-Identity data has become vitalized in the acquisition and increasing customer loyalty.
+Identity data has become vital in acquiring and increasing customer loyalty.

-It means you can segment an individual or family precisely within the marker and decide to connect contact point data with purchasing data or other results.
-You need a stable identity resolution system to do this correctly, from point to point, able to evaluate and make decisions on an individual level, tracking each contact point granularly.
+This means that you can accurately segment an individual or a family within the graph, so you can connect contact point data with purchasing data or other results.
+To do this correctly, you need a stable end-to-end identity resolution system, which has the ability to evaluate and make decisions on an individual level, tracking each contact point in a granular way.

-The importance of a robust identity resolution for any brand that intends to be more focused on the customer hasn't been questionable for a long time.
-Marketing professionals must become the most demanding regarding identity and get an in-depth understanding of the methodologies used by their technological partners.
-It is essential to understand data science behind keywords, going beyond what the word "deterministic" suggests and the risk "probabilistic" implies.
+The importance of a robust identity resolution system for any user-centric brands has been indisputable for quite some time now.
+Today, marketers are more demanding when it comes to identity and seek an in-depth understanding of the methodologies used by their technological partners.
+Understanding the data science behind keywords is essential, going beyond what the word "determinism" suggests and the risk that "probabilistic" implies.

-You need an in-depth understanding of identity resolution that will allow you to confirm if the marketing platform and measurement approach can operate at the highest levels of granular, consistent, and stable identity.
-If you cannot provide the best online and offline experience in various channels to the right consumer, your results will probably be unsatisfactory, no matter how good your ideas, campaigns, messages, or algorithms are.
+You need an in-depth understanding of identity resolution that will allow you to confirm if the marketing platform and measurement approach can operate at the highest levels of a granular, consistent, and stable identity.
+If you cannot deliver the best experience online, offline, and across multiple channels to the right consumer, your results are unlikely to be satisfactory, no matter how good your ideas, campaigns, messages, or algorithms are.

-Having identity resolution as one of our features, we help you understand your users in-depth through their interaction in different channels.
-We believe this is the best way to create a unique and personalized experience for each one of them.
+At Croct we offer identity resolution as one of our features.
+After all, there's nothing better than understanding your users in-depth through their interaction across multiple channels.
+We believe this is the best way to create a unique and personalized experience for each of them.

-We use the hybrid method the right way so you can get the best out of your data, regardless of how many devices each user accesses or how many different domains your company has.
+We use the hybrid method in the right way, so you can get the best out of your data, regardless of how many devices each user accesses or how many different domains your company has.

-In addition, we only use data informed by users, which guarantees privacy and security at all times of the user journey.
-If you want to better understand how our engine works or how we can help you create better browsing experiences, please get in touch with us!
+In addition, we only use data provided by your users, which ensures privacy and security at all times on the user's journey.
+If you want to understand better how our engine works or how we can help you create better browsing experiences, please get in touch with us!
 We will be happy to chat with you :)